Roger Scott: BBC Radio 1

 In June 1988, after fifteen years of broadcasting with Capital, he moved to commercial-free BBC Radio 1.
 There, he reached a national audience for the first time, presenting a Saturday afternoon show The Saturday Sequence and a late night Sunday show, Scott on Sunday.
 The Saturday show featured interviews with many artists, and during this time Scott interviewed Dion, Jackson Browne, Don Henley and many others.
 The Sunday shows were more eclectic, featuring 1950's rock'n'roll, soul, classic rock and more contemporary music.
 In 1989 he also began the Classic Albums series for Radio 1.
 The show and Scott were remembered on a dedicated Radio 1 Vintage tribute show introduced by Richard Skinner on 30 September 2017.

-Death
+Personal life and death

+Scott and his wife, Lesley, had two children.

-Roger Scott finished his final Radio 1 show, broadcast on 8 October 1989, with 'Heroes and Villains' by the Beach Boys, and his last words were: "Thank you for your company, thank you for your support and thank you for your kindness.
-I hope I'll see you next weekend but there are no guarantees".
-Having been diagnosed with cancer, he died at the end of the month, eight days after his 46th birthday.
+A heavy smoker, Scott was diagnosed with terminal stomach cancer in the summer of 1988.
+His last Radio 1 broadcast was on 8 October 1989, with 'Heroes and Villains' by the Beach Boys as the final song, and his last words were: "Thank you for your company, thank you for your support and thank you for your kindness".
+He died in the Chiltern District of Buckinghamshire on 31 October 1989, at the age of 46.